Lochy2000/weather-boi/README.md

 ## What This App Does

-Weather Now is your personal weather companion.
-Search for any city worldwide, or use your current location to instantly see:
+This is my personal weather companion app.
+Users can search for any city worldwide, or use their current location to instantly see:

 - Current temperature and weather conditions
 - Detailed metrics like humidity, wind speed, UV index, and visibility